 20th century has been the era of mastering chemistry to realize modern functional materials.
 Based on our group's academic and industrial research expertise in organic optoelectronics, now we’re using chemistry, materials science and nanotechnology to build state-of-the-art, high-performance organic optoelectronic materials of the 21st century.

-Our research is focused on the theoretical design and synthetic development of new organic molecular and polymeric π-conjugated materials for next-generation optoelectronic devices.
+Our research in MOENLAB is focused on the theoretical design and synthetic development of new organic molecular and polymeric π-conjugated materials for next-generation optoelectronic devices.
 In particular, we are interested in molecular/polymeric semiconductors, photocurable dielectrics, surface modifiers, donor/acceptor polymers and emissive host/guest systems.

 SELECTED SCIENTIFIC AWARDS